How Much Life Insurance Do I Need?

 The Three P’s Of Life Insurance

-Schimri Yoyo, a licensed life insurance agent and financial advisor with Seattle-based CompareLifeInsurance.com, says that consumers should consider the three P’s when determining how much life insurance they need: purpose, payout and price.
+According to a representative from life insurance comparison site QuickQuote.com, consumers should consider the three P’s when determining how much life insurance they need: purpose, payout and price.

-First, look at the purpose of your life insurance policy, Yoyo says.
+First, look at the purpose of your life insurance policy.
 Are you the main breadwinner in the family?
 Do you still have young children living at home?
 Do you or your beneficiaries have large debts such as a mortgage or student loan?

 If you answered "yes" to these questions, you might need a life insurance policy with a larger payout.

-When considering the payout, Yoyo points to one industry standard that is especially useful for applicants with young children at home: Apply for a policy that is equal to 10 – 12 times your gross annual salary.
+When considering the payout, advisors point to one industry standard that is especially useful for applicants with young children at home: Apply for a policy that is equal to 10 – 12 times your gross annual salary.
 If you make $50,000 a year, apply for a 20-year or 30-year term life policy with a face amount from $500,000 to $600,000.

 You can adjust this down if your children are older and not as reliant on your income.
 You can boost it if you want your spouse to be able to pay off big debts if you should die unexpectedly.

 Finally, price is the third big consideration.
-Yoyo says that term life insurance is cheaper and might be a better fit for consumers worried about monthly bills.
+Term life insurance is typically cheaper and might be a better fit for consumers worried about monthly bills.
 Those consumers who want life insurance coverage for their entire lives, though, might be better off to purchase a whole life policy, even though it’s more expensive.

 This is a mistake.
 Consumers should instead take the time to calculate their true insurance needs, Lines says.
 The good news?
 Lines says performing a life insurance needs analysis can take as little as 10 – 15 minutes, and that most insurance carriers offer free online tools to help with this calculation.